Pearl Jam discography: Other charted songs

+"—" denotes songs that did not chart.

 Ten Club holiday singles

 Every year between 1991 and 2018 (with the exception of 1994), Pearl Jam rewarded members of their official fan club (Ten Club) with exclusive, vinyl singles.
 The singles were initially mailed out during the holiday season, however, actual holiday season delivery of subsequent singles had become somewhat hit or miss throughout the years.
 Packaged alongside the yearly holiday singles, "Analog" members also received a copy of the band's magazine, Deep.
 The majority of the tracks on the albums are either covers and/or live versions of songs, though some included previously unreleased material.
 There have also been many notable guest artists featured with Pearl Jam on many of the songs.
 The band announced on December 27, 2018, that the holiday singles would be discontinued after the 2017 and 2018 singles were released.
 Deep magazine continued until 2022 when it too was discontinued.